raf-swiderski/CV/README.md

 - Head of sound department on a Colombia-British film collaboration.
 - Responsible for creating & recording sounds for the film.
 - Part of a crew of 24+ working on set.
-- Film secured £10k+ of funding from private donors.
+- The production secured £10k+ of funding from private donors.

 **Global Returns Project** :earth_africa: (September 2020 to December 2020)
 _Video Producer, Director_

 - Directing and producing a series of informative, promotional videos for the Global Returns Project.
-- The project works with financial institutions to convince people with savings & investments to give 0.25% of their money to climate solutions.
+- The project works with financial institutions to convince people with savings & investments to give 0.25% of their total savings to climate solutions.

 ## Skills :surfer: